kellytso04/hook-line-sinker/README.md

 # Level Up
+This is a repository I made for my students in Hack Reactor's Software Engineering Immersive.
-An exercise where students advance through levels of refactoring class components to use hooks.
+Students will learn how to use React hooks by advancing through various exercises involving refactoring class components to use hooks.

 ## Instructions
 As always, run `npm i` first.